xthuan/xthuan.github.io/_pages/about.md

 News
 ======
+* 10/06/2021 Our paper, ''Improving multi-hop time synchronization performance in wireless sensor networks based on packet-relaying gateways with per-hop delay compensation’’ has been accepted by *IEEE Transactions on Communications*.
 * 29/03/2021 Our paper, ''NISA: Node Identification and Spoofing Attack Detection Based on Clock Features and Radio Information for Wireless Sensor Networks’’ has been accepted by *IEEE Transactions on Communications*.
 * 12/06/2020 Our paper, ''Per-Hop Delay Compensation in Time Synchronization for Multi-Hop Wireless Sensor Networks Based on Packet-Relaying Gateways’’ has been accepted by *IEEE Communications Letters*.
 * 2020 Computer and Communication Networks (CCN) Module of University of Birmingham recommended our BATS paper.<br />